dotnet/android-samples/SectionIndex/README.md

 ---
 # Section Index

-This sample is part of the Android ListViews and Adapters series.
+This sample is part of the [Xamarin.Android ListViews and Adapters series](https://docs.microsoft.com/xamarin/android/user-interface/layouts/list-view/parts-and-functionality).